ileka2468/Python-Speech-To-Text-Transcription/README.md

 ```PowerShell
 FileNotFoundError: [WinError 2] The system cannot find the file specified
 ```
 If this happens check your path and make sure it is correect.
 If the path is correct it means you did not install ffmpeg which is required.
-Refer to [Installing ffmpeg and Chocolatey (Required)](##installing-ffmpeg-and-chocolatey-(required)) above on how to install.
+Refer to [Installing ffmpeg and Chocolatey](#installing-ffmpeg-and-chocolatey) above on how to install.